Code42 (CrashPlan) Basics

 For how long is my data stored?

 Data is stored on the Code42 (CrashPlan) servers for as long as a user’s computer is checking in to the servers.
-If a file is deleted from a user’s computer, it will be stored on the servers for six months after the last check-in date.
+If a file is deleted from a user’s computer, it will be stored on the servers for one year after the last check-in date.

 How often is my data backed up?
 Can I change the interval?